LeulMessle/Spring-boot-project-school-/SpringProject (1)/SpringProject/README.md

 Lombok – Less boilerplate Java coderd`

 ⚙️ Getting Started
-1. Clone the repository
+1. Clone the repository or download git clone
-git clone <repository-url>

 2. Navigate to the project

-  cd SpringProject
+3. Open using an IDE

-3. Run the app
+3. Run the spring project appication

+4. Go to the hostsite

 http://localhost:9090